cynkra/indiedown/README.md

 In a few cases, pandoc options should be set dynamically.
 E.g., the geometry of a document should depend on whether it uses two columns or just one.
-`pre_processor.R` allow you do dynamically modify pandoc options, using plain R.
+`pre_processor.R` allows you to dynamically modify pandoc options, using plain R.
 See the example script for how to use it.